-- > You were a collectively bargained Participant in a welfare plan offered under the Automobile Mechanics' Local 701 Union and Industry Welfare Fund; - > You meet one of the two following years of coverage requirements: - You are eligible for an immediate, early, disability or normal retirement benefit from the Local 701 Pension Fund or the IAM National Pension Fund and have at least 10 years of eligibility in the Local 701 Welfare Fund with coverage in all of the 5 years immediately prior to retirement; or - You are at least age 55 and have 20 years of eligibility as a Participant in the Local 701 Welfare Fund. - > You file a written application for Retiree Benefits and make the applicable required selfpayment within 90 days of the date when your eligibility for Active Employee Benefits terminates.
+- You were a collectively bargained Participant in a welfare plan offered under the Automobile Mechanics' Local 701 Union and Industry Welfare Fund; - > You meet one of the two following years of coverage requirements: - You are eligible for an immediate, early, disability or normal retirement benefit from the Local 701 Pension Fund or the IAM National Pension Fund and have at least 10 years of eligibility in the Local 701 Welfare Fund with coverage in all of the 5 years immediately prior to retirement.
+A participant will be considered to have had coverage in all of the 5 years immediately prior to retirement if he had at least 20 weeks of covered employment during each of such years; or - You are at least age 55 and have 20 years of eligibility as a Participant in the Local 701 Welfare Fund. - You file a written application for Retiree Benefits and make the applicable required selfpayment within 90 days of the date when your eligibility for Active Employee Benefits terminates.